Otoshibuta, aka Japanese drop lid, is already a popular cooking term among cooking enthusiasts.

 In addition, it can keep the temperature in the entire pot, which also has the effect of cooking the ingredients evenly.

 The longer you cook your dish, the more broth will evaporate and the thicker, which means the flavors become more concentrated, or the dish will be burnt in the worst scenario.

 By using a drop lid to prevent the broth from evaporating, you can reduce the risk of burning the ingredients.

 Besides, not only it can prevent the broth from evaporating, but also it can keep the ingredients away from drying.

 Since the otoshi buta has holes, the odor (the habits of food, the unpleasant taste of food such as fishy flavor to gamey flavor) will not be trapped in it, and it also has the role to make delicious dishes.

 Which Material To Choose For Otoshibuta Drop Lid

-If you want to focus on prevention the ingredients from breaking apart, the best drop lid is made of silicone, which has a soft touch to the ingredients.
+If you want to focus on preventing the ingredients from breaking apart, the best drop lid is made of silicone, which has a soft touch to the ingredients.

 In addition, because it has excellent heat/cold resistance, you can use it as a food cover in a microwave oven or as a plastic wrap to store food in a refrigerator.